-Figures 7÷9 show the hydraulic diagrams of the crane's arm crane arm rest position.
-The Figure 7 evidence when the crane is not in use, or is stationary, its arm being in a balanced position.
-Under these conditions, the pumping system does not send fluid under pressure into the hydrostatic circuit of the crane and crane arm retract position.
-Figure 8 evidence when there is a shortening of the crane arm or a controlled withdrawal of it, which allows greater maneuverability without compromising the crane's lifting capacity.
-Figure 9 present the elements when the crane arm is extended or deployed, without exceeding the crane's specified capacity or compromising its stability, with the aim of reaching long distances.
-The notations used are: a - hydraulic cylinder; b - pressure regulating valve; c - electric motor; d - hydraulic gear pump; e - manually and electrically controlled 4/3 distributor; f - manometer; g - hydraulic fluid reservoir; $h_1$ - return line filter; $h_2$ - pressure line filter; $h_3$ - pump suction filter.
+Figures 7÷9 show the hydraulic diagrams of the crane's arm: crane arm rest position, Figure 7, when the crane is not in use, or is stationary, its arm being in a balanced position.
+Under these conditions, the pumping system does not send fluid under pressure into the hydrostatic circuit of the crane; crane arm retracts position, Figure 8, when there is a shortening of the crane arm or a controlled withdrawal of it, which allows greater maneuverability without compromising the crane's lifting capacity; crane arm extension position, Figure 9, when the crane arm is extended or deployed, without exceeding the crane's specified capacity or compromising its stability, with the aim of reaching long distances.
+The notations are used: a - hydraulic cylinder; b - pressure regulating valve; c - electric motor; d - hydraulic gear pump; e - manually and electrically controlled 4/3 distributor; f - manometer; g - hydraulic fluid reservoir; h_1 - return line filter; h_2 - pressure line filter; h_3 - pump suction filter.

-At the same time, representation of the hook clamping system from a Spider Crane was made by using Solid Works program [15], a software package for 3D modeling.
+At the same time, a graphical representation of the hook clamping system from a Spider Crane was made, with the help of the Solid Works program [15], a software package that makes the 3D modeling of solids as concrete and precise as possible.
+Solid Works has in its composition an integrated series of commands for three-dimensional modeling and the creation of execution and assembly drawings.
 Thus, both 2D drawing and editing commands, such as Line, Circle, Rectangle, Chamfer, Fillet and 3D modeling commands, such as Extruded Base, Revolved Base, Hole Wizard, Thread etc., were used to model the hook clamping system, each command having its own specific properties.